nixworks/public/news/2007/12/29/README.md

 ##### British
 ### [ The United Kingdom government announces its New Year's Honours List.
 People being honoured include broadcaster Michael Parkinson, singer Kylie Minogue, chief executive of Marks & Spencer Stuart Rose, embryologist Ian Wilmut and actor Sir Ian McKellen. ](/news/2007/12/29/the-united-kingdom-government-announces-its-new-year-s-honours-list-people-being-honoured-include-broadcaster-michael-parkinson-singer-ky.md)
-_Context: Michael Parkinson, Kylie Minogue, Ian McKellen, British, embryologist, Stuart Rose, Marks & Spencer, Ian Wilmut, New Year's Honours List_
+_Context: Stuart Rose, Kylie Minogue, Ian McKellen, Michael Parkinson, New Year's Honours List, embryologist, Marks & Spencer, Ian Wilmut, British_

 ##### Australia
 ### [ Australian David Hicks is released from Yatala Labour Prison, South Australia, after his jail sentence for providing material support for terrorism ends, following his earlier detainment at Guantanamo Bay. ](/news/2007/12/29/australian-david-hicks-is-released-from-yatala-labour-prison-south-australia-after-his-jail-sentence-for-providing-material-support-for-t.md)
-_Context: David Hicks, Australia, South Australia, detainee, Yatala Labour Prison, terrorism_
+_Context: David Hicks, Yatala Labour Prison, terrorism, Australia, South Australia, detainee_

 ##### Kenyan presidential election, 2007
 ### [ Kenyan presidential election, 2007: Vote counting is delayed for a day with the opposition, led by Raila Odinga, holding a 40,000 vote lead with 90% of votes counted.
 Violence and looting ensue, especially in the capital Nairobi, with "several" fatalities amidst claims of election fraud from both camps. ](/news/2007/12/29/kenyan-presidential-election-2007-vote-counting-is-delayed-for-a-day-with-the-opposition-led-by-raila-odinga-holding-a-40-000-vote-lead.md)
-_Context: Nairobi, Kenyan presidential election, 2007, Raila Odinga, looting_
+_Context: Kenyan presidential election, 2007, looting, Raila Odinga, Nairobi_

 ##### New England Patriots
 ### [ The New England Patriots are the first team in the NFL to ever finish the regular season with a record of 16-0, the first perfect regular season in the league since the 1972 Miami Dolphins. ](/news/2007/12/29/the-new-england-patriots-are-the-first-team-in-the-nfl-to-ever-finish-the-regular-season-with-a-record-of-16-0-the-first-perfect-regular-s.md)
-_Context: NFL, New England Patriots, 16-0_
+_Context: New England Patriots, 16-0, NFL_

 ## [Previous Day...](/news/2007/12/28/index.md)